francesschisom/weatherify_weatherapp/README.md

 - **City Search:** Users can manually search for the weather by city name.

-- **Weather Forecast:** Displays weather forecast with temperature, humidity, wind, and weather conditions.
+- **Weather Forecast:** Dynamically displays weather forecast with temperature, humidity, wind, and weather conditions.

 - **Dynamic Background:** Change the background color or image based on the weather conditions (sunny, rainy, snowy, etc.).